-erenced.
+Digital maps have different strengths compared to other sensor modalities as well as weaknesses.
+The characteristic of a digital map depends on the application requirements and the measurement and labeling technologies.
+When measuring digital maps, the basic problem is incorrect position measurement, e.g., using satellite-based GPS or other global positioning systems.
+Digital maps are usually measured using special measuring vehicles and device.
+Differential GPS supports IMUs (Inertial measurement Units) to measure the vehicle motion (3x translation, 3x rotation).
+This allows the transformation of sensor data such as point clouds from a lidar to be georeferenced.
 The problem here is obvious.
 The position measurements are subject to significant errors due to limited satellite coverage such as bridges and urban canyons.
 While with good satellite coverage an accuracy of +/.
-2 cm can be achieved, the error increases to 30 - 130 cm even with moderate satellite coverage.
-The poor satellite coverage leads additional to position drifts for IMUs.
-Absolute and relative errors are passed on in the measurement sequence, which can lead to significant overall errors.
+2 cm can be achieved, the error increases to 30 - 130 cm even with moderate satellite errors are passed on in the measurement sequence, which can lead to significant overall errors.
 The transformation of the sensor data is equally affected.
 This leads to significant uncertainties in the digital maps.
 Multi-path propagation of the GPS, sensor latency times, synchronization errors of the sensors and much more also influence the absolute and relative error of the map.
 This can lead to simple offset errors, but also to distortion errors over longer distances.
 All digital cards for the different applications (chapter 1.5.1.) are more or less affected by these errors and are therefore difficult to bring together.

 As part of a research project, reference measurements of landmarks in urban areas at numerous intersections were carried out for validation.
 Due to the development, very different and challenging measurement conditions arose.
-Figure 25 shows a GeoTIFF of Durlacher
+Figure 18 shows a GeoTIFF of Durlacher Allee in Karlsruhe.
+Static reference measurements of landmarks such as traffic lights and signs are drawn here.
+Here we can see clear position deviations and errors in the GeoTIFF.
+GeoTiffs also have corresponding offset and distortion errors in their measurement chain.
+These are approx. 30 - 100 cm in this sample.

-Figure 25 - Precise static measurements of landmarks as ground truth in comparison to geo referenced images (GeoTIFF)
+Figure 25: Precise static reference measurements of landmarks as ground truth in comparison to geo-referenced images (GeoTIFF)